 3-7.1 Distribution Mains.

 The distribution system must be sized to accommodate fire flows plus domestic and industrial or flushing demands that cannot be restricted during fires.
 Distribution must be looped to provide at least 50 percent of the required fire flow in case of a single break.
 Dead-end mains must be avoided.
-Distribution systems must be designed in accordance with American Water Works Association Manual M31 Distribution System Requirements for Fire Protection and NFPA 24, Installation of Private Fire Service Mains and Their Appurtenances.
-For Army projects, also refer to TM 5-813-5, Water Supply, Water Distribution, Volume 5.
-For Navy and Air Force projects, also refer to MIL-HDBK-1005/7, Water Supply Systems.
+Distribution systems must be designed in accordance with American Water Works Association Manual M31 Distribution System Requirements for Fire Protection, NFPA 24, Installation of Private Fire Service Mains and Their Appurtenances, and UFC 3-230-10A, Design: Water Supply, Water Distribution.

 3-7.2 Valves.

 Control valves must be provided in each source of water supply, such as tanks and pumps.
 Control valves must be either post-indicating or outside-stem-and-yoke types.
 A sufficient number of sectional valves must be provided so that not more than a combined total of five hydrants and sprinkler systems, or not more than three sprinkler systems must be out of service due to a single break.
 Sectional valves may be key-operated type.
-New valves must be right-hand valves.
+New valves must open by counter-clockwise rotation of the stem.

 3-7.2.1 Drawings.

 Drawings must be provided showing control and sectional valve locations and valve sizes.
 Existing left-hand valves must be clearly indicated on drawings.

 3-7.3 Hydrants.

 Fire hydrants must be UL listed, FM approved, or listed or classified by an NRTL and must have two 65 mm (2-1/2-inch) hose outlets and one 115m (4-1/2-inch) suction connection with national standard fire hose threads in accordance with NFPA 24 and NFPA 1963, Fire Hose Connections.
 Wet-barrel or California-type hydrants are preferable in areas where there is no danger of freezing.
 Dry barrel or traffic-type hydrants must be used in areas where there is a danger of freezing.
 Hydrants must be aboveground type.
 If local municipal departments use nonstandard connections, adapters must be made and supplied to engine companies that respond to DOD installation fires.
 In DOD installations serviced by only local fire departments, hydrant hose threads must meet local requirements.